DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 Sihvonen.](media/image8.png)

 As was the case with many elements of the Volkskrant building, Canvas was a result of chance combined with some initial good selection.
-Thijs Timmers was barely out of art school long when he started looking for a studio to paint, and ended up at the Volkskrant building.
+Thijs Timmers was barely out of art school when he started looking for a studio to paint, and ended up at the Volkskrant building.
 Initially part of the group that took on the fifth floor, he soon came to learn that Urban Resort was looking for an entrepreneur to turn the top floor, the